Best Routers August 2026

 Cons

-Key features are locked behind a subscription
+Key security features require a subscription

 Some users report stability issues